kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 ### 6-3: Troll Lifts on the Floating Garden

-Three segments of the Troll Lift converge on the floating garden: the base of the Lift from Level 5, and the receiving ends of the Ferries from 6-2 and 6-5.
-Vice-Overseer Hakrim the Hairy, a true varumani of exceptional intelligence, directs the operation on the floating garden (6-4).
-Hakrim and a team of three underlings are generally lazy, preferring to lounge about under the artificial light and exotic plants, enjoying the peace and quiet and any opportunity for some good-natured extortion.
-Hakrim likes to chat up his passengers, and is a surprisingly good source of information on factions, on the general vicinity of iconic locations, on rumors about monster and treasure location, etc. He will not, however, gossip about the thegn’s court.
+* Three segments of the Troll Lift converge on the floating garden: the base of the Lift from Level 5, and the receiving ends of the Ferries from 6-2 and 6-5.
+	* Vice-Overseer Hakrim the Hairy, a true varumani, directs the operation on the floating garden (6-4) with his 2 bestial varumani underlings.

-The ‘landing point’ for the lift from 5-55 is merely a circle of blue paint on the floor of the garden; the wood and iron basket sets down on this point after its 600’ journey.
-To secure passage up to 5-55, one must pay Hakrim the tariff (officially 10sp/leg, but Hakrim attempts to collect 1 gp/leg) and wait while he shouts up to Riglon to send the Lift down.
+	* The ‘landing point’ for the lift from 5-55 is a circle of blue paint on the floor of the garden where the wood and iron basket sets down after its 600’ journey.

-For details of cross-channel ferry, see 6-2.
-Hakrim is equally assiduous in collecting the fee for this service (officially 5 sp/leg), while again attempting to extort a higher price (1 gp/leg).

-There is a 1 in 6 chance that another individual or group is waiting to use some portion of the Lift; consult tables at 5-55 and 6-1 for their identity.
+	* Passage costs 5 sp / leg, but Hakrim charges 1 gp / leg and pockets the extra.
+		* For travel up, he shouts up to Riglon to send the Lift down.

-Hakrim keeps a normal wooden chest for the official fares, but hides the fruits of his extortion in a small metal lockbox tucked behind a mango tree in the garden.
-He knows of the effects of both the lover’s aid and the green water (c.f.
-6-4), but will only warn visitors who are respectful and deferential.
-He and his boys will be quick to relieve any who succumb to either effect of their valuables.
+	* Hakrim keeps a normal wooden chest for the official fares, but hides the fruits of his extortion in a small metal lockbox tucked behind a mango tree in the garden.

-Official chest: 1,538 sp, 343 gp, Hakrim’s silver baton of authority (250 gp); potions of animal control and climbing; a 5-lb platinum ingot (1,250 gp), and three pearls (100 gp each).
+		* Official chest: 1,538 sp, 343 gp, Hakrim’s silver baton of authority (250 gp); potions of animal control and climbing; a 5-lb platinum ingot (1,250 gp), and three pearls (100 gp each).
-Private lockbox: 2,342 sp, 1,204 gp, a token of Arden (see Arden Vul items), a copper rudishva identity plaque (see new technological items), and a key to the door in 6-136.
+		* Private lockbox: 2,342 sp, 1,204 gp, a token of Arden (av items), a copper rudishva identity plaque (tech), and a key to the door in 6-136.

+* 1 in 6 chance another individual or group is waiting to use some portion of the Lift (see tables at 5-55 and 6-1 for vertical and horizontal passangers).

+Hakrim the Hairy
+* Vice-Overseer Hakrim the Hairy, a true varumani of exceptional intelligence, directs the operation on the floating garden (6-4).
+* He and his team are generally lazy, preferring to lounge about under the artificial light and exotic plants, enjoying the peace and quiet and any opportunity for some good-natured extortion.
+* Hakrim likes to chat up passengers, and is a surprisingly good source of information on factions, on the general vicinity of iconic locations, on rumors about monster and treasure location, etc.
+	* He will not gossip about the thegn’s court.
+	* He knows of the effects of both the lover’s aid and the green water (6-4), but only warns visitors who are respectful and deferential.
+He and his boys are quick to relieve any who succumb to either effect of their valuables.

 Hakrim the Hairy, a true varumani (see new monsters): SZ L; AL LN; AC 2; MV 90’; HD 8; HP 60; #AT 3 or 1; Dmg 3-6/3-6/4-10 or 6-24 (two-handed sword, 2-20+4).
 Special defenses: surprised only on 1 in 6; save as 8th-level fighter or 8th-level magic user, whichever is better; immune to cold, poison, charm, hold, feeblemind, confusion, and other mind-affecting magic; regenerate 3 HP/rd; infravision.
 Possessions: huge two-handed sword; ring mail.